LukasFuchs/FDCSGm/Benchmark/FallingBlock/README.md

 # General Information

-This directory contains three scripts:
+This directory contains three files:

 1. *FallingBlock.m*<br>
    -> A general script to calculate the falling block problem (define model geometry, viscosity ratio, density ratio, and time).
 The parameters are not scaled for all scripts here.